josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 Once our new component is saved, let's go back to `__layout.svelte` and use it!

-As with most frameworks, you'll need to `import` a component first.
-So, let's create a `<script>` tag in our `__layout.svelte` file to handle that.
+As with most frameworks, you'll need to `import` any component you want to use.
+So let's create a `<script>` tag in our `__layout.svelte` file to handle that.
 (I personally prefer it at the top of the file, but you don't have to; Svelte gives you the freedom to arrange your files however you like.)

 ```svelte
 <!-- __layout.svelte -->